joshuaebowling/reading-notes/laws-of-human-nature.md

   b. figure out people's intentions
       if someone is giving u unsual amount attention u should figure out ther intention
   c. empathy depends on neurons
+      u can  empathize with  another by: mimicry,similer physical invierment,similer memeries

   d. mirroring draws out empathy
+    u should mimic,smile back,or nod at the person talking but even better  u can  enter u can enter the mind of the other person the motivation for this is it creates a feeling of  rapport and people\==============  rarely get that feeling bc other  ppl r narsisiezing

   e. maintain distance
+     u must maintain a distance. u canot be enmeshed in the  emotions of the other that will make it hard for u pick up the emotions of the other whitch  can  lead u to loss of  controll. smilling and  nodding to mutch wll creat a creppy effect

+  ###### Summary
+      Empathy is a diferent way of relating to others what u should and shouldnt do is: dont assume & dont make quike judgments what u should do is recodnize that u r ignorent and u have biases. each person is a undiscovered planet/country & empathy is a creative booster.
+For example, during your  daily conversations u have to do the following: talk less, listen more, reflect, give feedback.

+	  give other ppl the  same indlugce that u give  your self & give the the benefit of the doubt dont be distracted with your self while emapathizing with pplS

 3. analytic empathy
   a. under standing people need information
   b. using  coversation to gather information